Roles of a depositary bank and collateral agent within project finance

 • Reviewing the formats for various disbursements, withdrawal certificates, requests, and countersignatures of the administrative agent, if applicable

-The collateral agent should be able to participate in technical discussions without causing any delays, interruptions to documentation deadlines, or introducing previously unheard of considerations that could impact the scope of the project.
+The collateral agent should be able to participate in technical discussions without causing any delays or interruptions to documentation deadlines that could impact the scope of the project.

-In order to proficiently administer a project finance transaction, the collateral agent must review a variety of agreements to understand the immediate and potential impact of each of these factors as they relate to the project.
-To do this effectively, the collateral agent must be able to converse in the terminology commonly used in project finance transactions.
-That vocabulary includes words such as waterfall, date certain, commercial operation date, infrastructure project, force majeure and swap counterparty.
+To proficiently administer a project finance transaction, the collateral agent must review a variety of agreements to understand the immediate and potential impact of each of these factors as they relate to the project.
+To do this effectively, the collateral agent must understand the practical application of terminology commonly used in project finance transactions.
+That vocabulary includes words such as waterfall, date certain, commercial operation date, infrastructure project, force majeure, and swap counterparty.

 The general terminology also includes acronyms such as PPA, PPO, IE, CPs and EOM.
 While most parties in a project finance transaction have a specific area of expertise such as independent engineer or sponsor, the collateral agent needs to have a broader level of expertise that encompasses the entire framework of the project.
-The collateral agent, in addition to understanding the duties and responsibilities assigned to the depositary bank, is charged with the tasks of:
+The collateral agent, in addition to understanding the duties and responsibilities assigned to the depositary bank, may be charged with:

 • Exercising rights and remedies on behalf of the secured party on the occurrence of a default or trigger event as directed by the administrative agent, required lenders or other authorized party